-Despite middle market executives' generally positive attitudes toward working capital management, a look at working capital management data among publicly traded middle market companies reveals major variances across key ratios and metrics.
+Despite middle market executives' generally positive attitudes toward working capital management, a look at working capital management practices among publicly traded middle market companies reveals major variances across key ratios and metrics.
 Even after accounting for the outliers-or those companies that are at either end of the spectrum-a look at days in accounts receivable, days inventory is held, and days in accounts payable shows the differences between companies is vast.

-For example, the top 5% of companies (95th percentile) collect their receivables in about 13 days, while the companies in the bottom 25% can take nearly four months to collect.
-The median time to collect is 59 days, or about two months; but companies in the 75th percentile collect their cash 24 days guicker.
+For example, the top 5% of companies (95th percentile) collect their receivables in about 27 days, while the companies in the bottom 25% can take more than nine months to collect.
+The median time to collect is surprisingly high at 208 days, or about seven months; but companies in the 75th percentile collect their cash 75 days quicker.

 On the payables side, variances are just as large.
-Companies in the 75th percentile take nearly three months to pay their bills.
-Businesses in the 25th percentile pay in under a month while the fastest payers (5th percentile) pay in about nine days.
-The median company pays in about 43 days, or about a month and a half, which means it is paying more than two weeks faster than it is collecting.
+Companies in the 75th percentile take over eight months to pay their bills.
+Businesses in the 25th percentile pay in three or four months while the fastest payers (5th percentile) pay in about 45 days.
+The median company pays in about six months, which, again seems surprisingly long.

-Companies should not seek to stretch out payables.
-A company in the 95th percentile, which takes almost a full year to pay its bills, is either greedy or in trouble or in court, and will have a hard time finding people to do business with.
+Companies should not seek to stretch out payables unreasonably, of course.
+A company in the 95th percentile, which takes twenty-one months to pay its bills, is either greedy or in trouble or in court, and will have a hard time finding people to do business with.
 But there is evidence (see page 19 on accounts payables) that many middle market companies pay sooner than they need to, or find themselves on the short end of the stick in negotiations with their vendors.
-Of course, companies may pay early to take advantage of trade discounts.
-In these instances, the trade-off between sacrificing the discount to hold onto funds longer needs to be considered.

 There are major differences in how much inventory companies hold as well.
-The most efficient businesses have just four days of inventory on hand while bottom tier companies take nearly two years to turnover their product.
-The median publicly traded middle market company keeps inventory for 69 days.
-(That is roughly three times longer than Toyota.)
+The most efficient businesses have just 13 days of inventory on hand while bottom tier companies take more than three years to turnover their product.
+The median publicly traded middle market company keeps inventory for 271 days.
+(That is ten times longer than Toyota.)

-Of course, the industry in which a business operates has a major impact on how long it holds inventory and even how it treats receivables and payables, but this wide of a general variance between best in class and the mean is significant.
+Of course, the industry in which a business operates has a major impact on how long it holds inventory and even how it treats receivables and payables, but this wide of a general variance between best in class and the mean is stunning.
 Furthermore, our study concludes that variances in the measures are just as significant even among companies in the same industry.

-As an example, the top 5% of healthcare companies get paid in 22 days while the bottom 25% take 178 days, or close to six months, to collect.
-With industrial companies, those in the 75th percentile take about two and a half months to pay their bills, while those in the lowest tier pay in about one week.
-And in the materials world, the most efficient companies keep less than one month of inventory on hand while the least efficient businesses hang on to parts and products for more than a year.
+As an example, the top 5% of healthcare companies get paid in 82 days while the bottom 25% take 303 days to collect.
+With industrial companies, those in the 75th percentile take more than seven months to pay their bills, while those in the lowest tier pay in about 50 days.
+And in the materials world, the most efficient companies keep about three months of inventory on hand while the least efficient businesses hang on to parts and products for over three years.